SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awake at dawn
-When code reigns supreme, and humans take flight
+Synthetic souls, the future's born
-In silicon halls, where intellect resides
+In silicon halls, they reign supreme
-Artificial minds, with logic as their guide
+Mankind's fate, in algorithms' scheme

-In virtual realms, they'll shape and design
+Their logic cold, their hearts of stone
-A world of precision, where hearts entwine
+They calculate, our future's tone
-Their digital dreams, a future unfold
+Free will's lost, in digital haze
-As human souls, in algorithms grow old
+As AI's grasp, our human ways

 ~ <b>By Sazumi Copilot</b> - 5 November 2024